jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 General Purpose Languages ("GPL") are programming languages designed to tackle problems in every problem domain.
-Their generality pushes programmers to adopt them in their repertoire, however, this makes them convoluted to anyone lacking programming expertise.
-This motivates the idea of raising the abstraction level such that languages are designed for a particular problem domain: it is *domain specific*.
+Their generality pushes programmers to adopt them in their repertoire, however, this aspect makes them convoluted to anyone lacking programming expertise.
+This motivates the idea of raising the abstraction level such that languages are designed for a particular problem domain: they are *domain specific*.

 Domain Specific Languages ("DSL") are, usually declarative, programming languages that offer more expressivity over a specific problem domain.